freegenomics/free-genomics-www/site/content/_index.md

         specific collection of beans from a single country.
 The name of the coffee is then usually the place it was grown to whatever degree available.
-    - heading: "Sustainable farming"
-      image: /img/about-sustainable-farming.jpg
-      text: >
-        Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
     - heading: "Direct sourcing"
       image: /img/about-direct-sourcing.jpg
       text: >